-Regulation 11 - Ship reporting systems10
+Regulation 11 - Ship reporting systems11

-- Ship reporting systems contribute to safety of life at sea, safety and efficiency of navigation and/or protection of the marine environment.
-A ship reporting system, when adopted and implemented in accordance with the guidelines and criteria developed by the Organization11 pursuant to this regulation, shall be used by all ships or certain categories of ships or ships carrying certain cargoes in accordance with the provisions of each system so adopted. - The Organization is recognized as the only international body for developing guidelines, criteria and regulations on an international level for ship reporting systems.
+- 1 Ship reporting systems contribute to safety of life at sea, safety and efficiency of navigation and/or protection of the marine environment.
+A ship reporting system, when adopted and implemented in accordance with the guidelines and criteria developed by the Organization12 pursuant to this regulation, shall be used by all ships or certain categories of ships or ships carrying certain cargoes in accordance with the provisions of each system so adopted. - 2 The Organization is recognized as the only international body for developing guidelines, criteria and regulations on an international level for ship reporting systems.
 Contracting Governments shall refer proposals for the adoption of ship reporting systems to the Organization.
 The Organization will collate and disseminate to Contracting Governments all relevant information with regard to any adopted ship reporting system. - 3 The initiation of action for establishing a ship reporting system is the responsibility of the Government or Governments concerned.
-In developing such systems, provision of the guidelines and criteria developed by the Organization12 shall be taken into account. - Ship reporting systems not submitted to the Organization for adoption do not necessarily need to comply with this regulation.
-However, Governments implementing such systems are encouraged to follow, wherever possible, the guidelines and criteria developed by the Organization.13 Contracting Governments may submit such systems to the Organization for recognition. - Where two or more Governments have a common interest in a particular area, they should formulate proposals for a co-ordinated ship reporting system on the basis of agreement between them.
+In developing such systems, provision of the guidelines and criteria developed by the Organization13 shall be taken into account. - 4 Ship reporting systems not submitted to the Organization for adoption do not necessarily need to comply with this regulation.
+However, Governments implementing such systems are encouraged to follow, wherever possible, the guidelines and criteria developed by the Organization.14 Contracting Governments may submit such systems to the Organization for recognition. - 5 Where two or more Governments have a common interest in a particular area, they shall formulate proposals for a co-ordinated ship reporting system on the basis of agreement between them.
 Before proceeding with a proposal for adoption of a ship reporting system, the Organization shall disseminate details of the proposal to those Governments which have a common interest in the area covered by the proposed system.
-Where a co-ordinated ship reporting system is adopted and established, it shall have uniform procedures and operations. - After adoption of a ship reporting system in accordance with this regulation, the Government or Governments concerned shall take all measures necessary for the promulgation of any information needed for the efficient and effective use of the system.
+Where a co-ordinated ship reporting system is adopted and established, it shall have uniform procedures and operations. - 6 After adoption of a ship reporting system in accordance with this regulation, the Government or Governments concerned shall take all measures necessary for the promulgation of any information needed for the efficient and effective use of the system.
 Any adopted ship reporting system shall have the capability of interaction and the ability to assist ships with information when necessary.
-Such systems shall be operated in accordance with the guidelines and criteria developed by the Organization14 pursuant to this regulation.
+Such